Search Results

 This course requires online exam proctoring.
 Students should have access to a computer or device with the following system requirements: Windows 10 or 11, or, macOS 10.12 to 12+, or iOS 11+, internet access, microphone, and a webcam.
 Room scans will be required for remote proctored exams.
 Proctoring fees may be required.

-- Lab Notes: Students enrolling in class 10673 must also enroll in one of the following labs:
+- Lab Notes: Students enrolling in class 22619 must also enroll in the following lab:

 - Additional Notes: Free Tutoring is available for this course.
 Learn more about tutoring services offered at the Natural Sciences Tutoring Center at https://www.scottsdalecc.edu/students/tutoring/natural-sciences-tutoring-center